 Obtaining permissions to fly out of the recreational norm will always be present.
-Generally speaking, if the public has access then model flying is permitted as no one owns the air above the ground.
-However permission from the land owner should be sought as restrictions may be in place preventing all flights, or certain sizes and types of models to be flown legally.
+Generally speaking, if the public has access then model flying is permitted as no one owns the air above the ground, however, it may be “controlled”.
+However permission from the land owner must be sought as restrictions may be in place preventing all flights, or certain sizes and types of models to be flown legally.
 Airspace, however, is totally controlled in certain areas and our new additions, the cheaper drones, frequently compromise the status quo we, the responsible pilots, have enjoyed over many years.

 If in doubt, seek advice

 Organisations like the National Trust are, at present, rigid in their ruling preventing the flight of powered model aircraft from land that they own or manage.
-They are apparently unconcerned about their appeals for funding being affected by this uncompromising attitude on this charity.
+They are apparently unconcerned about their appeals for funding being affected by this uncompromising attitude demonstrated by this charity.

 An effort has been made at their recent AGM for their members to decide.
 This never reached the agenda!